heeyjunaid/TinyBot/README.md

 - Support for short term context
 - Support for required slots and list slots
 - Support for selecting custom classifier head for BERT (currently only logistic regression is supported)
 - Support for finetuning custom language models

+# TinyAPI
+  Api exposing TinyBot

+# TinyDeploy
+  Automate deployment of TinyBot to Kubernetes